 When it comes to down products don't be fooled into thinking that 850 down is warmer than 700, these numbers reflect the amount of cubic inches that 1oz of down fills (ie: 1oz of 850 down will fill a space that is 850 cubic inches, therefore using 700 down for the same amount of space will end up weighing more).
 If you are trying to stay as light as possible this is where the down rating matters, generally speaking 850 or 900 down will be the highest you see for non-custom gear, (1000 down is possible but only from specialty manufactures due to separating such down being a painfully slow process).
 For warmth measure the amount of loft (distance the down separates the inner and outer fabric) that the jacket produces.
 If looking for a very warm down jacket (ie: base camp jacket) make sure it has baffles and is not sewn through.
 Baffles remove spots where heat can escape whereas a sewn through jacket has the outer and inner fabric sewn together to hold the down in but in return creates an area with no down in it.

-Ski specific socks are important regardless if you are spending the day at the resort or in the backcountry, they cost more but last forever, (I have many over 10 years old with hundreds of days logged).
+Ski specific socks are important regardless if you are spending the day at the resort or in the backcountry, they cost more but last forever, (I have many over 10 years old).

 If you are doing multi day trips then a good pair of hut booties are important.
 I prefer synthetic insulation because they stay warm even if they are wet (down loose it's loft and therefore it's insulation properties).
 On long day trips I also carry them as it only takes getting frost bite and loosing chucks of your foot once to realize how important they can be in an emergency.